What Is Aviation SMS Performance?

 - Managerial behavior in relation to risk.

 Data about risk management behavior tends to be great for leading indicators because it is behavior that leads to mature safety cultures and additional proactive risk management activities.
-Fast closure times most often correlates to other indicative areas of risk management, such as:
+Fast closure times most often correlate to other indicative areas of risk management, such as:

 - The ability to implement quickly indicates a receptive, responsive safety culture;